Kitware/CMake/Help/manual/cmake-developer.7.rst

 Find Modules
 ============

 A "find module" is a ``Find<PackageName>.cmake`` file to be loaded by the :command:`find_package` command when invoked for ``<PackageName>``.

-The primary task of a find module is to determine whether a package exists on the system, set the ``<PackageName>_FOUND`` variable to reflect this and provide any variables, macros and imported targets required to use the package.
-A find module is useful in cases where an upstream library does not provide a
-:ref:`config file package <Config File Packages>`.
+The primary task of a find module is to determine whether a package is available, set the ``<PackageName>_FOUND`` variable to reflect this and provide any variables, macros and imported targets required to use the package.
+A find module is useful in cases where an upstream library does not provide a :ref:`config file package <Config File Packages>`.

 The traditional approach is to use variables for everything, including libraries and executables: see the `Standard Variable Names`_ section